coding-to-music/coding-to-music.github.io/docs/source/Normal-GOF-research.rst

 .. figure:: assets/2015-covid-prototype1.jpeg
   :width: 80 %

-  :alt:  15 Authors, labs including Wuhan & Dana Farber in Boston & Harvard in Cambridge. wtf, lots of people working on this the budget must have been in the millions
+  15 Authors, labs including Wuhan & Dana Farber in Boston & Harvard in Cambridge. wtf, lots of people working on this the budget must have been in the millions

 Source `Twitter exchange`_.